CarmenPopoviciu/protractor-styleguide/README.md

 ### Project structure

-#### Rule #5: Group your e2e tests in a structure that makes sense to the structure of your project
+###### Rule-05: Group your e2e tests in a structure that makes sense to the structure of your project

   **Why?**
   * Finding your e2e related files should be intuitive and easy